 Chapter 1: May 10th, 2350

 There is no doubt that we can’t avoid space.
 Anywhere you look, we are in it.
-The sea of blackness and void of perpetual nothingness is the definition of the term.
-Instead, we look at a single planet and its moon as we begin to zoom in on it.
-The planet itself is covered in a haze of gray and orange.
-We already know what it is, and we have been there before.
+The sea of blackness and void of perpetual nothingness is the definition of its term.
+Instead, we look at a single planet and its moon as we zoom in on it.
+The world itself is covered in a haze of gray and orange.
+We already know what it is, and we've been here before.

 We begin to fly closer to the planet.
 It is almost beyond any form of recognition.
-Humanity, except for the few, has decided that it was a lost cause.
+Humanity, except for a few, has decided it was a lost cause.
 We fly through into the atmosphere.
-We escape as the smog, and thick dust threatens to smother us.
-Even if you don’t need air to breathe, you wonder how humanity ever made it through.
-The thick ash clouds form thunderstorms of black and gray.
-Terrifying, the lightning strikes are intense as they smash the ground hard, producing heat hotter than the sun itself.
+The smog and thick dust threaten to smother us.
+Even if we don’t need air to breathe, you wonder how humanity ever made it through.
+The dense ash clouds form thunderstorms of black and gray.
+Lightning strikes are intense as they smash the ground hard, producing heat hotter than the sun itself.
 We zip through it, and then we are hit with something else.

 You begin to see rainfall.
 The thunderstorms are intense, but you can definitely see the rain.
-Perhaps it brings some comfort as the winds hit you hard.
-You understand that the planet at least has activity going on it.
+Perhaps it brings some comfort as the winds hit us hard.
+You understand that the planet at least has activity.

 Unfortunately, you realize that the rain has a horrific taste.
-The sight alone is sickening as you watch it.
+The sight alone is sickening.
 If you could feel it, then it might burn your skin or prove toxic to the touch.
-It produces a taste and smell that is similar to plastic.
-It seems that humanity did not care about this planet at all.
-There were some that did care, but many did not.
-It proved to be disastrous.
+It produces a taste and smell similar to plastic.
+It seems that humanity did not care about this planet.
+There were some who did, but many did not.
+It only proved to be disastrous.

-The storms……you must get away from it.
-The plastic acid rain is unbearable.
-Hundreds of years of garbage, volcanic ash, and pollution have taken its toll on the environment.
+The storms....the acidic plastic rain, are unbearable.
+Hundreds of years of garbage, volcanic ash, toxic vapor, and pollution have taken their toll on the environment.
 How did humans survive such a calamity?
 Why did they do it?

 Finally, we get away from the storm.
-It seems for once there is a brief respite of getting out of the thick clouds of this planet.
+It seems, for once, there is a brief respite of getting out of the thick clouds of this planet.
 We come to look at the ocean.
-It is a somewhat clear sky, even with the overlay of gray haze above you.
+It is a somewhat clear sky, even with the overlay of gray haze above us.
 You look down to look upon the sea.
 Perhaps gazing at it will give you some relief upon getting out of that storm.

 Unfortunately, it does not.
 What should be a pristine blue ocean of liquid water is instead a horrifying orange and red color.
 There is no life in it but one.
 A perpetual dumping ground of trash, garbage, and pollution has all reduced the oceans to this.
 We have to, unfortunately, get close enough to look at this once glorious ocean that was once called the Atlantic Ocean.

-We fly right next to the ocean.
+We fly right next to the viscous liquid.
 You are clear from all harm that it brings you as you have to reach your hand into it.
 It is an orange sludge.
 It almost bubbles to the surface as you see air rise to the top.
 The sludge is so thick that it permeates your hand.
-It is virtually like muck.
-It is goo and disgusting.
+It is virtually like muck, disgusting as goo.
 As you try to get the orange substance out of your hand, you realize that there is something stuck to it.

-Bones…..long-dead marine wildlife have died long ago—fish, dolphins, crabs, lobsters,…..all dead.
+Bones…..long-dead marine wildlife have perished long ago—fish, dolphins, crabs, lobsters,…..all dead.
 The ocean is endless.
 It is a graveyard of death.
 All of it covered in this thick orange soup mix of toxic life.
-It is a bacterium that is responsible for this, but in the end, humanity might just be as accountable for it.
+A bacterium is responsible for this, but in the end, humanity might just be as accountable for it.

 Why are we here?
 You already know the condition of this planet.
 It is the planet of lost cause.
 You know the history.
-Humanity left the planet to find a new home, but some stayed.
-Perhaps they wanted to use the underground cities as a refuge.
-Fewer people live there now, so you have more space around you.
-You have the best equipment to help live away from this dump heave of a planet that they call Earth.
+Humanity left Earth to find a new home, but some stayed.
+Perhaps they wanted to use the underground cities and dome cities as a refuge.
+Fewer people live there now, so space is more freely available.
+You have the best equipment to help you live away from this dump heave of a planet.
 It is not surprising when the evacuation was called out, about a few hundred million people still decided to stay on this planet.
-The rest of the billion found a new home.
+The rest of the billions found a new home.
 They found the ability to fold space and found better worlds to live on.

 For many, they had given up.
-Humanity has found better worlds to live on.
-Earth is a reminder to our past mistakes, and for many, it is best to look forward rather than backward.
+Humanity has found better worlds to live in.
+Earth is a reminder of our past mistakes.
+For many, it is best to look forward rather than backward.
 Little resources are allocated to this world, and many feel it is best to move away from it.
-Let the bacteria have it and let nature start over again.
+Let the bacteria have it, and let nature start over again.
 Maybe in a few thousand years, humanity will come back……

-Then you see something from your peripheral view.
+Then, we see something from our peripheral view.
 As you turn your head, you notice a silver cylindrical object touchdown in the ocean water.
 It lands with a sickening thud in the orange and red goo.
 The object almost seems to be a probe of some type.
-It is the size of a bus and had thrusters that help control the landing, so it didn’t smash hard into the ocean.
-Regardless, you see some of the orange substance splashes upward, and a little bit lands on your face.
+It is the size of a bus and has thrusters that help control the landing so it doesn’t smash hard into the ocean.
+Regardless, you see some of the orange substance splashing upward, and a little bit lands on your face.

 Upon wiping the sickening material off of you, you notice that the silver object is buoyant.
 It protrudes from the surface like a beacon of some sort.
-Slowly, you see, as the orange material is being pulled into the silver container.
+Slowly, you see, the orange material is pulled into the silver container.
 Like a vacuum cleaner, the object is extracting the material around it.
 The object emits a series of flashing lights as the orange material around it is being cleared out.
 It is doing an excellent job of it.
 For a moment, you can actually see real ocean water beneath the surface.
-No longer do you see orange and red but something below the surface.
+We no longer see orange and red but something below the surface.

-The probe like object continues extracting the orange material for minutes before it gives off another flash.
+The probe-like object continues extracting the orange material for minutes before it gives off another flash.
 The area around it seems…..cleaner.
 Is it safe to drink the water?
-Obviously, the answer to this is no but, you do notice that the object’s thrusters activate.
+Obviously, the answer is no, but you do notice that the object’s thrusters activate.
 It shoots up into the sky.
 The orange muck in the area that you saw is much less.
 Where did the probe come from?
 Who launched it?

-Your head turns up to gaze upon a green cylindrical object far above you.
+Our heads turn up to gaze upon a green cylindrical object far above us.
 High in the sky is a T’rintar warship.
-An old dreadnought converted into some sort of environmental cleaner is launching these probes into the ocean.
+Launching these probes into the ocean is an old dreadnought converted into some sort of environmental cleaner.
 The dreadnought looks different than what you had seen in the database.
 It is long and green.
 The ship’s guns were ripped out and replaced with box-like launchers.
 Antenna arrays dot the surface as its two centripetal force rings are inoperable.
-The probes are being launched from the launchers.
-The one that you saw near you is returning back to the ship above it.
+The probes are being deployed from the launchers.
+The one we saw near us is returning to the ship above it.
 You watch far in the distance as another similar probe is launched into the orange ocean.
 You can even see the ship firing the probes at the sky itself.
 Its target is the heavy cloud cover of ash and pollution.

 The T’rintar have returned to Itrea.
-Confirmed to be their sacred homeworld of origin for all of the Itrean clans, the T’rintar has a lot of cleaning up to do.
-A bargaining chip for humanity’s survival, the once thought aliens, are used to getting ravaged worlds that are battered and beaten.
-The clan wars are brutal, and planets are continuously repaired.
-While a few humans protested this exchange, it was something that had to be done.
+Confirmed to be their sacred homeworld of origin for all of the Itrean clans, the T’rintar has much cleaning to do.
+A bargaining chip for humanity’s survival, the once-thought aliens are used to getting ravaged worlds that are battered and beaten.
+The clan wars are brutal, and the planets are continuously repaired.
+While some Earthlings protested this exchange, it was something that had to be done.
 Why bother?
 This world is a lost cause.
-It is a dump of forgotten dreams and waste.
-You gain what they get as a new world is being made.
-The T’rintar are cleaning up the mess on this world to make it habitable again.
+It is a dump of forgotten dreams and waste, but the T’rintar are cleaning up the mess in this world to make it habitable again.

 Is it a good exchange?
-You won’t have to look at that orange substance.
-You wouldn’t have to run from cover from the plastic acid rain.
+We won’t have to look at that orange substance.
+We wouldn’t have to run from cover by the plastic acid rain.
 They don’t seem bothered that humanity still has people here.
 They gave you warships in exchange.
 Warships that you need to fight the other clans.
 They fight because Itrea is hope to them.
 Their religion and mythology have turned real.
 The place of their origin and yours……

 Unfortunately, it seems it will take time.
 The orange muck is everywhere.
 Even the probes are collecting small amounts of the material.
 They need more of these salvaged dreadnoughts to do the job.
 At this rate, maybe in about fifteen to twenty years, the world will be pristine again.

 What about the ocean, though?
 The wildlife is mostly dead now.
 The sea levels have risen as well.
 The Itreans are going to inherit the world that humanity walked away from.
-The T’rintar don’t care, though, and they have learned to be patient.
+The T’rintar don’t care, though.
+They have learned to be patient.

 We leave now.
 Let the ships do their job.
-Earth…..Itrea…..it is in good hands now.
+Earth…..Itrea…..it's in good hands now.
 Let them clean up the mess.
-We aren’t here to glorify in the past or the future of this planet.
-It is just one of the planets that were controlled by the United World’s Alliance.
+We aren’t here to glorify the past or the future of this planet.
+It is just one of the many worlds that were controlled by the United World’s Alliance.
 Let the politicians and people argue what is right and wrong.
-It is in the history books now.
+It's in the history books now.

 We zoom and fly out of the clouds of black and gray.
 We fly faster than anything until we look at Earth one last time.
 We see the edge of Africa and the European Islands.
 Orange and gray illuminate the landscape as we get further and further away.
 Our destination was not Earth.
 We were here last time, and it is time to move on.